 Make them cheesesteak hoagie sliders!
 Add a thin layer of mayonnaise (or garlic mayo) to the cut layer of the buns before assembly.
 Top with shaved red onion, lettuce and tomatoes after baking!

-Make them your own.
-Add your favorite toppings to the sliders, like sautéed mushrooms or thinly sliced bell peppers!
+Add additional toppings.
+Add your favorite toppings to the sliders, like sautéed mushrooms or thinly sliced sautéed bell peppers!
 These cheesesteak sliders are easily customizable, and can be made with various types of sliced cheese as well!
 Keep away from anything super wet, like uncooked veggies to keep them from getting soggy.

 FAQs (Frequently Asked Questions)